Ealing: Music

-Mick Jagger and Keith Richards of the Rolling Stones famously first met Brian Jones in 1962 at the Ealing Jazz Club, opposite Ealing Broadway station.
+Mick Jagger and Keith Richards of the Rolling Stones first met Brian Jones in 1962 at the Ealing Jazz Club, opposite Ealing Broadway station.
 Other artists who performed at the club include Rod Stewart and Manfred Mann.
 The Jazz Club is now a nightclub called the Red Room.

 The Beatles alighted at West Ealing station (the old building) in March 1964 to complete the filming of ‘A Hard Day’s Night’ at Edgehill Road in West Ealing.

+Fleetwood Mac bassist John McVie was born in Ealing.

-Dusty Springfield lived in Kent Gardens, West Ealing as a teenager and attended St. Anne's Convent school in Little Ealing Lane.
+Dusty Springfield lived at 2 Kent Gardens, West Ealing as a teenager and attended St. Anne's Convent school in Little Ealing Lane.

 Brand New Heavies core members (drummer Jan Kincaid, guitarist Simon Bartholomew and bassist Andrew Levy) all hail from Ealing, where they formed the group in 1985.

 An August 2013 article in the Huffington Post claimed that Ealing could claim to be the home of rock music because of the catalyst effect of the Ealing Club on British musicians.

-Britney Spears filmed part of her music video Criminal at The Corner Shop, 24 The Avenue.

 Two members of the punk band Zatopeks grew up in Ealing, and the group frequently makes nostalgic or ironic references to the borough in its lyrics.

 Mitch Mitchell of the Jimi Hendrix Experience was born there in 1947.

 White Lies are also from Ealing.

+Violinist Nona Liddell was born in Ealing and attended the Notting Hill and Ealing High School.

 Sport

 Ealing is home to Ealing Trailfinders Rugby Club.
-Due to the nearby football teams, Brentford Football Club and Queens Park Rangers, Ealing lacked its own football team.
-However, since late 2008 Ealing Town Football Club has been registered with the Football Association and competes.
+Due to the nearby football teams, Brentford Football Club and Queens Park Rangers, it long lacked its own.
+Since late 2008, Ealing Town Football Club has been registered with the Football Association and competes.
 Other football clubs such Old Actonians youth FC, Pitshanger youth FC and Non-League football club Hanwell Town F.C. play in local leagues.

 Gaelic Games have a prominent role in the Irish community in Ealing with successful clubs such as St. Joseph's GAA and Tir Chonaill GAA in neighbouring Perivale and Greenford.

 Ealing has a local running club: Ealing, Southall & Middlesex AC, founded in 1920.
 It counted double Olympic champion Kelly Holmes among its several club records to her name. members.

-Ealing is home to a cricket club, Ealing Cricket Club, whose home ground is the Ealing Cricket Club Ground and which has been a leading club in London for a number of years.

 ESC D3 Triathlon Club is also based in Ealing.
 D3 Triathletes compete in triathlons both locally and internationally across all distances and formats including Olympic Distance and Ironman.
 Though an independent club it is supported by the Ealing Swimming Club based at Gurnell Leisure Centre.

+Cricket

+Ealing Cricket Club was founded in 1870 and their main ground is on Corfton Road.
+Ealing CC has a significant success record, with 11 Middlesex County Cricket League championship titles to their name.
+Ealing field six senior teams that compete in the Middlesex County Cricket League (a designated ECB Premier League) and a Woman's team in the Middlesex Cricket Women's League.
+They also have an established junior training section that play competitive cricket in the Middlesex Junior Cricket Association.